vietanhle0101/vietanhle0101.github.io/_pages/projects.md

 ## Control for Connected and Automated Vehicles in Mixed Traffic Environments

 In this project, we develop intelligent motion planning and control methods for connected and automated vehicles in different traffic scenarios with the presence of human-driven vehicles.
-The foundation of these control methods lies at the intersection of optimal or predictive control, machine learning, and game theory.
+The foundation of these control methods lies at the intersection of optimal or predictive control, optimization, machine learning, and game theory.

 ### Publications